AnthonyLucas412/FinancialTracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+As a user I would like to have a functionality that can read from my transactions file, so that I can track my expenses & incomes effectively.
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+As a user, I want to be prompted to enter my deposit information in order to successfully make a deposit.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+As a user, I want to be prompted to enter my payment information in order to successfully make a payment.
+As a user I want to see a full menu of ways to make either deposit or payments , Also an option to view all transactions

 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.

 ### Prerequisites